rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 I2C-safe Bi-directional Logic Level Converter - BSS138](https://www.adafruit.com/product/757)
 board.
 The LDAC pins I had to buffer through two buffers of a 74HCT244 chip;
-The other two buffers on the Adafruit Bi-directional Logic Level Converter were not happy fighting agains the pulldown resistor on each LDAC pin on the MCP4728 board.
+The other two buffers on the Adafruit Bi-directional Logic Level Converter were not happy fighting against the pulldown resistor on each LDAC pin on the MCP4728 board.

 # Software